 There are still hundreds of children in Nepal, India and Uganda we are feeding, along with their families and extended families.
 We can keep helping because you trust us with your donations.
 Thank you.

-We also want to give love and praise to our teams on the ground in India, Nepal and Uganda.
-They have been incredible, unflappable and unfaltering in their commitment to serve humanity with kindness and making the world safer and more nurturing for children.
+We are so proud of our teams on the ground in India, Nepal and Uganda.
+They have been working around the clock to serve humanity with kindness and making the world safer and more nurturing for children.

 The inaugural Forget Me Not Rally for a Reason car rally fundraiser was a fabulous family fun day!

 “From all reports and feedback it looks like everyone enjoyed themselves, exploring some great parts of the Sunshine Coast.
 We were very impressed with the efforts people took to dress up in their whacky costumes which added to the fun.